davidsoergel/worldmake/worlds.md

     }
 ```

-Then to generate the plot (or just , can then write
+Then to generate the plot (or just get a reference to the previously generated plot, if nothing has changed), you can then write

 ```bash
 wm make soergel.papers.2013.proofOfPEqualNP.figure4